IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The popular image of the lone (and possibly slightly mad) genius – who ignores the literature and other conventional wisdom and manages by some inexplicable inspiration (enhanced, perhaps, with a liberal dash of suffering) to come up with a breathtakingly original solution to a problem that confounded all the experts – is a charming and romantic image, but also a wildly inaccurate one, at least in the world of modern mathematics.
 We do have spectacular, deep and remarkable results and insights in this subject, of course, but they are the hard-won and cumulative achievement of years, decades, or even centuries of steady work and progress of many good and great mathematicians; the advance from one stage of understanding to the next can be highly non-trivial, and sometimes rather unexpected, but still builds upon the foundation of earlier work rather than starting totally anew.
 (This is for instance the case with Wiles‘ work on Fermat’s last theorem, or Perelman‘s work on the Poincaré conjecture.)”

+>“When one moves from single-variable calculus to several-variable calculus, though, these three concepts begin to diverge significantly from each other.
+The indefinite integral generalises to the notion of a solution to a differential equation, or of an integral of a connection, vector field, or bundle.
+The unsigned definite integral generalises to the Lebesgue integral, or more generally to integration on a measure space.
+Finally, the signed definite integral generalises to the integration of forms, which will be our focus here.
+While these three concepts still have some relation to each other, they are not as interchangeable as they are in the single-variable setting.
+The integration on forms concept is of fundamental importance in differential topology, geometry, and physics, and also yields one of the most important examples of cohomology, namely <a href="https://en.wikipedia.org/wiki/De_Rham_cohomology" target="_blank">de Rham cohomology</a>, which (roughly speaking) measures precisely the extent to which the fundamental theorem of calculus fails in higher dimensions and on general manifolds.”[<a href="https://www.math.ucla.edu/~tao/preprints/forms.pdf" target="_blank">Source</a>]

 ― <a href="https://en.wikipedia.org/wiki/Terence_Tao" target="_blank">Terence Tao</a>

 >“I've always thought that a good model here could be drawn from ring theory.
 In that subject, one has the subareas of commutative ring theory and non-commutative ring theory.
 An uninformed observer might think that these represent a dichotomy, but in fact the latter subsumes the former: a non-commutative ring is a not-necessarily-commutative ring.
 If we use similar conventions, then we could refer to applied mathematics and nonapplied mathematics, where by the latter we mean ***not-necessarily-applied mathematics***...”

 ― <a href="https://en.wikipedia.org/wiki/Andy_Magid" target="_blank">Andy Magid</a>

+>“Rigor cleans the window through which intuition shines.”

+― <a href="https://mathoverflow.net/users/4945/ellis-d-cooper" target="_blank">Ellis D Cooper</a>

 >“It is a truth universally acknowledged that a closed differential form, in possession of an interpretation as a gauge field in a quantum field theory, must be in want of an integral refinement.”[<a href="https://arxiv.org/abs/2312.14338" target="_blank">2312.14338</a>]